derpyypigeon/derpyypigeon/README.md

 ______________________________

-I am a multishipper so I am fine with most ships interacting!
-I respect all nonproblematic ship opinions.
+ I respect all nonproblematic ship opinions! but ships I personally don't like/I'm not in the mood for at the moment I will put dni. don't take it personally :)

-proshippers DNI
+proshippers DNI ever

 ______________________________